Mikaspike/SalaryPredictions/README.md

 ![MSE-Compa](/images/models_mse_compa.png)*Neg-MSE comparison*

 Furthermore the GradientBoosting model is the only one to have enabled us to reach our goal of achieving an MSE score < 360 so its selection as our final model is made obvious.
-After being fitted on the training dataset, the trained model is firstly saved using **Pickle**, then used to make predictions.
+After being fitted on the training dataset, the trained model is firstly saved using **Pickle**, then used to make predictions on the same training set to allow us to get visual insight on the degree of fitness.

 ```python